jiaenyue/Udacity-blog-project/README.md

 Q3. which framework makes data scientists more money (who makes more money)?

 Data scientists with more coding experience, using PyTorch are making more money.

+# Acknowledgment
+I would like to express my special thanks to all Stack Overflow contributors and lurking developers of the world who took part in the survey.
+Secondly I would also like to thank StackOverflow to share the survey data set.